Get a gastroenterologist referral online. Bulk billed

 Colonoscopy referrals

 A colonoscopy is a procedure where a gastroenterologist uses a flexible camera to examine the lining of your large intestine.
 It is used to investigate symptoms such as rectal bleeding, changes in bowel habits, and chronic abdominal pain.
-It is also used for bowel cancer screening, particularly if you have received a positive result from the National Bowel Cancer Screening Program.
+It is also used for bowel cancer screening, particularly if you have received a positive result from the National Bowel Cancer Screening Program, the Australian Department of Health-funded program that offers free at-home immunochemical faecal occult blood test (iFOBT) kits to Australians aged 45–74.

 Your NewDoc GP can provide a referral to a gastroenterologist who will assess whether a colonoscopy is appropriate for you.
 With a valid GP referral, Medicare provides a rebate for the specialist consultation and the procedure.
 Some gastroenterologists perform colonoscopies in public hospitals at no out-of-pocket cost, while private procedures may involve a gap fee depending on your health insurance.